 What’s Green For All’s Role in TCI?

-Green For All works to build a green economy strong enough to lift people out of poverty.
-We advance solutions that bring clean energy, clean transportation, green jobs, and opportunities to the poorest, least served, and most polluted communities in the country.
-We have spent over a decade ensuring carbon pricing mechanisms lead to equitable solutions for overburdened and underserved communities.
-Green For All is working with racial justice, economic justice, transit justice, and environmental justice communities to ensure that the regional policy, being developed by the Transportation and Climate Initiative, benefits those who need it the most.
+Green For All works to advance solutions that bring clean energy, clean transportation, green jobs, and opportunities to communities who have faced the greatest disinvestment and pollution burden in the country.
+We have spent over a decade ensuring carbon pricing mechanisms lead to equitable solutions for these communities.
+Green For All is working with partners across the region to ensure that the policy being developed by the Transportation and Climate Initiative and implemented by participating states benefits those who need it the most.

 What’s at Stake: